 Famous Kentucky Duels by J. Winston Coleman, Jr.; pg: 144

-October 5, 1813, Kentucky native Richard M. Johnson killed the Shawnee leader Tecumseh in the Battle of the Thames in the War of 1812 – so any say.
+October 5, 1813, Kentucky native Richard M. Johnson killed the Shawnee leader Tecumseh in the Battle of the Thames in the War of 1812 – so many say.
 The fatal wounding of Tecumseh is one of the mysteries of history.
-Scores of Kentuckians were in Michigan for the great battle and returning veterans claimed notoriety by recalling they were present when Tecumseh was killed.
+Scores of Kentuckians were in Michigan for the great battle and returning veterans claimed notoriety by recalling they were present when Tecumseh died.
 Richard would be come the 9th V.P. in 1837.

 October 5, 1818, Nancy Hanks Lincoln died at age 34.
 Her nine-year-old son Abraham assisted his father in the making of her coffin by whittling the wooden pegs that held the planks together.
 Eleven-year-old Sarah cared for Abraham until their father remarried the next year.

 On October 5, 1839, the second contest between Wagner and Grey Eagle took place at the Oakland Race Course in Louisville, five days after the original race.
 The Jockey Club supplied the $1,500 purse and 10,000 people attended.
 Racing enthusiasts made the long trek across the mountains from the Atlantic seaboard; to Louisville, led by Henry Clay.
 Grey Eagle won the first heat; Wagner the second.
 The excitement was intense during the running of the third heat, but the race never finished.
 Grey Eagle gave way in the second mile, broken down and never raced again.